anitaokoh/habit-tracker/README.md

 ### Navigating Between Months

 - Use the arrow buttons to move between months
-- Click 'Today' to return to the current month
 - When entering a new month, you can copy habits from the previous month

 ### Update Notifications